reactome/graphql/README.md

 Currently, to access GraphQL playground the user has to do a whole bunch of local setup i.e. to download Docker and NodeJS softwares, install NPM packages, download Reactome database, etc.

-So, the future work of this project would involve is to host these services directly to Heroku, Netlify or any other service providers and make available a direct link of Reactome's GraphQL Playground.
+So, the future work of this project would involve is to host these services directly to Heroku, Netlify or any other service providers and make available a direct link of Reactome's GraphQL Playground ready to query required data.

 For example, when a user visits **reactome.org/graphql** this should directly open Reactome's GraphQL Playground interface.